gitter-badger/grow-controller-Rpi/README.md

 ***************************************************************************************
 #Installation and use

 $ sudo apt-get update && sudo apt-get upgrade -y

+while u wait U can evolve into a superbeing, it takes that F'n long(even on a Pi3)

 $ sudo apt-get install build-essential python-dev python-smbus git -y

 #DHT22